cjug/cjug-meeting-intro/sections/cjug.md

 * **2** meetings per month
 * **60 - 200** Attendees at our Meetups

---section--

-## Help us grow!
+Note:

-If you like what we're doing here,<br/>
-tell your friends, family, and co-workers!
+We'd like to reach 3000 members this year!
+If you like what we're doing here, Tell your friends, family and co-workers.

 --section--